Is a reverse mortgage only for broke and desperate people? Many people seem to think so, but I respectfully disagree.

 In one case, [a retirement strategies symposium] attendee was taking a 6% asset distribution in part to cover a costly mortgage payment.
 “Now, these people aren’t broke,” Resch explains.
 “This couple had $2 million in invested assets. […] So, simply by eliminating that mortgage payment, we’re able to reduce the asset distribution rate down to about three-and-a-half percent, which helps the assets to continue to grow and provide longevity to the estate.”

-The people Resch describes, by all accounts, are already financially stable.
-In fact, they are quite wealthy.
-They chose to use a reverse mortgage to get rid of a mortgage payment that was being paid by proceeds from a retirement account.
-By reducing the drain on their assets, they’re protecting and preserving them for longer.
+They chose to use a reverse mortgage to get rid of a mortgage payment that was draining their retirement account (and possibly causing additional income tax liability).
+By reducing the drain on their assets, they helped protect and preserve them for longer.

 Ideal candidate #2